 IT Asset Management Software

-|Tracks changes in workforce||No, each asset assigned to an employee needs to be manually tracked||Yes, it can be integrated into employee database|
+|Tracks changes in the workforce||No, each asset assigned to an employee needs to be manually tracked||Yes, it can be integrated into the employee database|

-|Sends Important Notifications (Alerts)||No||Yes, notifies expiring & expired software licenses.
+|Sends Important Notifications (Alerts)||No||Yes, notifies expiring & expired software licences.
 Helps avoid penalties.|

-|Helps Maximise Usage of IT Assets||No||Yes, with ELP, companies can buy as many or as few licenses as necessary|
+|Helps Maximise Usage of IT Assets||No||Yes, with ELP, companies can buy as many or as few licences as necessary|